miquelvir/dsa-2026/docs/PROBLEM.md

 - Unit test the path finding algorithm. (^^^)
 - Make the [BFS algorithm](#breadth-first-search) more efficient by implementing a better data structure for the existing `visited` street list. (^^^)
 - Consider the street length as the weight of edges in the graph.
 Choose a suitable algorithm other than BFS and implement it. (^^^^)
-- Extend your path finding algorithm above with support for traffic congestion and temporary road closures. (^^^^)
+- Extend your path finding algorithm above with support for traffic congestion and temporary road closures by designing your own algorithm or formula. (^^^^)
-- Implement adequate path caching and/or graph contraction to speed up path finding. (^^^^)
+- Speed up pathfinding through path caching and/or graph contraction.
+Design and implement an adequate data structure or algorithm. (^^^^)

 ## Lab 6 & 7: Finish it up